Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/index.rst

 Methodology
 =============
+.. todo need a reference for tethys

-Data was collected from regional councils directly and using Tethys (developed by Mike Kitteridge).
+Data was collected from regional councils directly and using Tethys (developed by Mike Kitteridge ).
 The data was processed using Python; the resulting scripts are publicly available on GitHub.
 The details of the data collection and processing are outlined in greater detail below.

 Data Summary
 ---------------

-A data request was sent out to all thirteen regional councils in March 2023.
+A data request was sent out to all thirteen New Zealand Regional Councils in March 2023.
 The data request asked for all groundwater level data; this included sites additional to any NGMP monitoring sites, as well as any discontinuous or sporadic readings.
 The aim was to collect as much national data as possible, and therefore even sites with only one reading provided some use to us.
 We were open to receiving both groundwater depth and/or groundwater elevation data, but just asked that it was specified to reduce error during the data processing.
 Along with the groundwater level data we also requested standard metadata for each site.
 Our minimum metadata requirements were:
 - Unique site identifier (e.g. site number)
 - Grid reference in NZTM